 I have extensive experience working with complex mental health concerns, including eating disorders, depression, anxiety, addictions, trauma, and chronic stress.
 Many people who seek support feel overwhelmed, lost, or lacking purpose and meaning.
 Others come to therapy intuitively and are searching for something they may not be able to identify.
 While the symptoms or problems that people present with impact them in different ways, the inner work can look similar.
 Below are some of the areas that I specialize in:

-Living with depression can feel like being stuck in a dark hole with no way out.
-It affects self-esteem, relationships, and the ability to live a meaningful life.
-By learning to quiet the mind, you can develop the capacity to experience joy, peace, and inner freedom.
+People fall into depression for different reasons related to their life circumstances.
+But eventually the mind becomes a trap, and it feels like there is no way out - hopelessness and helplessness set in.
+For some, their emotions feel too overwhelming so they repress what is there, which leads to apathy or numbness.
+As the patterns set in, they become more disconnected from themselves and others, creating a vicious cycle of inner pain.
+By learning to quiet the mind, you can develop the capacity to stay in the present moment and experience joy, peace, and inner freedom.
 You can also learn to trust your intuition, use your emotions as signs of a need, and begin to care for yourself in new ways.

-Constant worry or fear can make everyday tasks feel overwhelming.
+Constant worry or fear can make everyday life feel overwhelming.
 Anxiety influences how we feel about ourselves, other people, situations, and the world.
-When we spend too much time in our heads, we get caught up in our thinking and lose objectivity.
+When we spend too much time in our heads, we get caught up in our thinking and lose objectivity: our fears feel real.
 We can even end up coping in unhealthy ways or sabotaging our best efforts.
-Learning to quiet the mind can allow you to slow down inside, separate your sense of self from destructive thought patterns, and experience relaxation and peace.
+Learning to quiet the mind can allow you to slow down inside, separate your sense of self from destructive thought patterns, and experience inner peace.